 Risk Factors for Spider Veins

 Research has shown that there are several factors that can make you more susceptible to spider veins.
 There are some that you can manage, while others are completely out of your control.
-Genetics plays a role in spider veins.
-If someone in your family suffers from spider veins, then you are more likely to develop them as well.
-Excess weight, previous injuries to the area, and external stress also contribute to spider veins.
-Although spider veins can develop almost anywhere on the body (face, shoulders, back, etc.) they are most commonly found on the legs.
+Genetics plays a role in developing these veins.
+If someone in your family suffers from squiggly blue and red veins, then you are more likely to develop them as well.
+Excess weight, previous injuries to the area, and external stress also contribute to reticular vein formation.
+Although these abnormal little veins can develop almost anywhere on the body (face, shoulders, back, etc.) they are most commonly found on the legs.
 It is not uncommon for spider veins to develop alongside varicose veins.

 Sclerotherapy Treatment for Spider Veins